mui/toolpad/docs/data/toolpad/studio/concepts/custom-functions.md

 <ul>
 <li style="list-style-type: none">
-Toolpad custom functions run fully server-side in Node.
+Toolpad Studio custom functions run fully server-side in Node.
 For example, if you change the content of the above example to:

 ```jsx
 export async function example() {